Gasteria rawlinsonii Oberm.

 The plant blooms throughout the year, with a peak in spring.
 The inflorescences are suberect racemes that bear up to 20 reddish-pink flowers and can reach up to 20 inches (50 cm) in length.
 The typical gasteriform flowers measure up to 1 inch (2.5 cm) long.
 The fruits are egg-shaped capsules up to 0.7 inches (1.8 cm) long.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 These plants are often grouped with Haworthias because the plants have similar cultural requirements.
 Both are attractive, small succulents that can tolerate somewhat more shade than many succulents, making them more suitable as houseplants.

 Gasterias are susceptible to fungal infections, which usually appear as black spots on the leaves.
 These result from too much humidity or water on the leaves, but they should not spread too quickly.
-They have a natural defense mechanism against such fungal attacks and attack the invading organism and seal off the wounded spot.
-In general, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.
+They have a natural defense mechanism against such fungal attacks: attack the invading organism and seal off the wounded spot.
+Generally, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.

 - Back to genus Gasteria

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.